Unruly sheep causing delays for commuters on Auckland's Northern Motorway

 They are recommending motorists take extra care in the area.

-Meanwhile, traffic is also heavy citybound between Esmonde Rd and the Harbour bridge.
+Meanwhile, traffic is also heavy citybound with reports that a car has flipped after Bawden Rd overbridge and is blocking lanes.

 On the Southern Motorway, southbound traffic is moderate to heavy at Greenlane and heavy from Manukau to Takanini - and citybound between Ellerslie and Greenlane.

-The Northwestern Motorway is currently heavy between Newton Rd and St Lukes Rd, and again from the Causeway to Lincoln Rd westbound, and there is a queue for the Northern link citybound.
+The Northwestern Motorway is currently heavy between Newton Rd and Bond St, and again from Rosebank Rd to Lincoln Rd westbound, and there is a queue for the Northern link citybound.

-The Southwestern Motorway is heavy but moving between George Bolt Memorial Dr and Walmsley Rd heading northbound, and heavy approaching the Southern link southbound.
+The Southwestern Motorway is heavy but easing at Walmsley Rd heading northbound, and heavy approaching the Southern link southbound.

 Kahiktea Flat Rd is now open between SH16 - Kaipara Coast Highway - and Waitoki Rd, after an earlier truck crash.